awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

    + The `greengrasssdk` module exposes the AWS IoT Greengrass API for the Lambda function to send messages to the AWS Cloud, including sending operational status and inference results to AWS IoT\.
    + The `threading` module allows your Lambda function to access Python's multi\-threading library\.

-   The other part is to define an Lambda handler\.
+   The other part is to define a Lambda handler\.
 The **Handler** value must match the function name and this handler name\.

    ```
    def lambda_handler(event, context):